Patrice Wymore: Film career

 She temporarily retired from Hollywood after giving birth to her daughter, Arnella Roma Flynn, born December 25, 1953.
 The daughter would later become a fashion model in Europe.
 In 1955 Wymore appeared with her husband Errol Flynn and Anna Neagle in the film version of King's Rhapsody.
 Although only in his forties, Flynn was already in a physical and mental decline by the time they married.
 Wymore took a break from acting to care for her now ailing husband, and to better raise their daughter, while settling on their estate in Jamaica.
 However, due to Flynn's alcohol and drug addictions, the couple separated.
 They never divorced, however, and were still married at the time of his death on October 14, 1959.

+In 1958 Wymore sang and danced in a night club act, performing at venues in Hollywood, Las Vegas, and Phoenix.
+During that time she was working on the film The Sad Horse and making plans for a national club tour in 1959.
+In addition to her work in the United States, she was "a favorite entertainer in some of Europe's most glamorous supper clubs".